Adhesiolysis

 In more severe cases of adhesions, the entire abdominal cavity along with the reproductive organs and intestines are distorted with adhesions.
 Large and thick bands of adhesions lead to a frozen state of the abdominal area and will necessitate complex surgical procedures.

-Adhesiolysis is a treatment procedure performed to break up and remove the scar tissue.
-The treatment is minimally-invasive and helps to treat adhesions that cause chronic pain and inflammation.
+Adhesiolysis is a procedure performed to break up and remove adhesions.
+It is a minimally-invasive procedure.
+This procedure is also called Lysis of Adhesions.
+The treatment helps to treat adhesions that cause chronic pain and inflammation.
 Antibiotics and medications are prescribed to reduce the chances of infection and to control the pain and discomfort caused by the procedure.

 Adhesiolysis procedure comes with some risks such as infection, headache, dural puncture, swelling, increasing pain, excessive bleeding, or discharge from the incision site.
 The doctor provides special instructions and medications that have to be followed without fail to reduce the risk of complication.